bitdata/call-analyzer/README.md

 - k: The number of modification points covered by the methods within this specific group.
 - m: The cumulative number of modification points covered by the methods within this group and all previously outputted groups.

+It should be noted that, despite being grouped together, testing methods within the same group is not necessarily entirely equivalent due to variations in the parameters passed to these methods.

 ## Steps to Use

 1. Full recompile the target Java project for analysis (note that incremental compilation of the analyzed jar package might lead to inaccurate results).